enlight-me/decentralized-land-admin/README.md

 DeLA plateform is a Decentrelized Application (dApp) for Land Administration built for the Ethereum blockchain.
 It comprises 03 components :
 1. The smart contracts written in Solidity
 1. The frontend web application built with react.js
-1. The backend application implementing a REST API to interact with the parcels map
+1. The backend application implementing a REST API to interact with the parcels map.

 To run this dApp, follow the instruction below.